Haltarys/Perudo/README.md

 # Perudo

-Python script to assess a bet's probability of success at the Perudo game
+Python script to assess a bet's probability of success at the Perudo game.